Tim Johnson (linebacker)

-Tim Maurice Johnson (born February 7, 1978) is a former gridiron football linebacker.
+Tim Maurice Johnson (born February 7, 1978) is a former NFL Linebacker.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2001.
 He played college football at Youngstown State.
 Johnson was also a member of the Chicago Bears, Oakland Raiders and Calgary Stampeders.

 Professional career

+Former NFL Player, Successful Entrepreneur and Compassionate Philanthropist.

+A native of Fairfield, Alabama, Tim Johnson graduated from Fairfield High School in 1996 where he excelled in football, baseball, and basketball.
+After graduating, he attended the University of West Alabama, East Mississippi Junior College, and later transferring to Youngstown State University in Ohio where he played for two seasons emerging as a star linebacker.
+Tim was a finalist for the NCAA Division 1-AA Defensive Player of the Year award in 2000 and was inducted into the YSU Athletics Hall of Fame in 2010.
+His professional football career launched when he was signed as an un-drafted free agent by the Baltimore Ravens in 2001, where he starred on HBO HARDKNOCKS.

+During his six-year NFL career, Tim played for the Baltimore Ravens, Chicago Bears, NFL-Europe Rhein Fire (World Bowl X), and Oakland Raiders.
+In 2002, Johnson assisted the Raiders in advancing to Super Bowl XXXVII, where he blocked a Tampa Bay punt that Oakland returned for a touchdown.
+Tim ended his professional football career in 2009 with the Canadian Football League's Calgary Stampeders.

 Tim Johnson is most known for his impression of teammate Shannon Sharpe on HBO's first season of Hard Knocks in 2001, his Blocked Punt for the Oakland Raiders against Tampa Bay Buccaneers in Super Bowl XXXVII which was returned for a touchdown and was awarded Special Teams Player Of The Year by teammate Jerry Rice.

+Johnson is CEO of Head Impact Prevention Football League (HIP) which includes the use of modified helmets and shoulder pads in an attempt to address the concussion issues.